BlairSonnen/Glassdoor_AIBot/README.md

 - How to summarize or compare company reviews.
 - How to highlight patterns like common complaints, praise, or trends across locations or roles.

+## Challanges

+The longer system prompts can consume space and use up the token limit.
+Why Long Prompts Consume Token Space.
+1. Input Limitations:
+  • The model has a fixed token limit (e.g., 4096 tokens for some models).
+This limit includes both the input (your prompt) and the output (the generated text).
+If the input is long, it leaves less room for the output.
+2. Cost of Additional Tokens:
+  • Every additional token in your system prompt reduces the number of tokens available for the output.
+This means that if your prompt is long, the model generates shorter responses because it has to stay within the maximum token limit.
+Best Practices.
+Concise prompts, essential information only, and iterative enhancement.